dotenorio/clipboard-manager-electron/README.md

 $ yarn build -win
 ```

-Go to folder `dist` and execute the `clipboard-manager-electron X.X.X.exe` or `clipboard-manager-electron Setup 3.3.0.exe` and be happy.
+Go to folder `dist` and execute the `clipboard-manager-electron X.X.X.exe` or `clipboard-manager-electron Setup X.X.X.exe` and be happy.

 ## Linux